micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/real-time_executor/index.md

 2019

 * Design and implementation of LET Executor for rcl.
-* Design and implementation of domain-specific Executor for rcl, featuring sense-plan-act semantics
+* Design and implementation of domain-specific executor for rcl, featuring sense-plan-act semantics
-* In-depth runtime analysis of default rclcpp Executor using ROS 2 tracetools developed in micro-ROS.
+* In-depth runtime analysis of default rclcpp executor using ROS 2 tracetools developed in micro-ROS.
 * Design and implementation of static Executor for rclcpp with improved performance.
 * Research of concepts for model-based optimization of end-to-end latencies.